Once scientists asked the question and it was not an obvious

 interaction between oceanography and radiochemistry might seem surprising,

-government agencies concerned about the fate of fallout from nuclear
+except that government agencies concerned about fallout from nuclear

-weapons tests.
-Some nine-tenths of Lamont's funding in its first quarter
+weapons tests took an interest; some nine-tenths of Lamont's funding in its first quarter

 century derived from military contracts.
 Not all the scientists were